 Parenting is never easy but having someone to talk to about your concerns can help.
-Your EAP benefit includes free and confidential professional support services—24 hours a day, 365 days per year by calling 800.383.1908.
+Your Employee Assistance Program (EAP) benefit includes free and confidential professional support services—24 hours a day, 365 days per year by calling 800.383.1908.
 Your benefit also includes free, face-to-face counseling with master's- and doctorate-level professionals.

 "There's no limit to the number of times you can call," says Wood.
 "If your child is particularly challenging, you might want to send him or her for a time out and give us a call every time you need help deciding what the consequence for a specific behavior should be."

-Your EAP benefit also includes unlimited access to a wealth of web-based work & life resources at the VITAL WorkLife website.
+Your EAP benefit also includes unlimited access to a wealth of web-based work & life resources at the VITAL WorkLife Member Website.
 You'll find helpful articles on increasing self esteem in children and teens, including:

 - Four Tips to Building Self Esteem in Children Building Positive Self Esteem

 - Sports Lift Self Esteem in Young Athletes

 - Resilience Guide for Parents and Teachers: Ten Tips for Building Resilience in Children and Teens

 Members call VITAL WorkLife at 800.383.1908 or access resources through your VITAL WorkLife App.